-Memories of my mother still plagued me, rendering the familiar objects and decoration alien and hostile.
-Somewhere further down the hall came a low creak of the house settling, yet to my troubled mind it sounded all too like a distant wail.
+Memories of my mother still plagued me, rendering once familiar surroundings alien and hostile.
+A low creak came from somewhere further down the hall, likely the house settling, yet to my troubled mind it sounded all too like a distant wail.

-I longed to stay and look my fill, but beneath the crack at the bottom of the door that led to John’s bedchamber, a brighter light shone through, and the sound of Henry’s deep baritone pulled me toward it like a moth to a flame.
+I longed to stay and look my fill, but beneath the crack at the bottom of the door that led to John’s bedchamber, a brighter light shone through.
+The sound of Henry’s deep baritone pulled me toward it like a moth to a flame.

 I paused when I reached it, knocking.